Free Trial

 What is WisdomTree U.S. MidCap Quality Growth Fund's current short interest?

-Short interest is the volume of WisdomTree U.S. MidCap Quality Growth Fund shares that have been sold short but have not yet been covered or closed out.
-As of August 15th, traders have sold 600 shares of QMID short.
+Short interest is the volume of WisdomTree U.S. MidCap Quality Growth Fund shares that have been sold short but have not yet been closed out or covered.
+As of April 15th, traders have sold 500 shares of QMID short.
+1.00% of WisdomTree U.S. MidCap Quality Growth Fund's shares are currently sold short.
 Learn More on WisdomTree U.S. MidCap Quality Growth Fund's current short interest.

 How does WisdomTree U.S. MidCap Quality Growth Fund's short interest compare to its competitors?